usman-abyss/abyss-3D-viewer-docs/guide/props.md

 ## setVisibilityBox

 The `setVisibilityBox` is used to set visibilityBox state.
+Visibility box can have three modes - `Disabled, Enabled, Adjusted`.

 **Types**
 [VisibilityBoxProps](#visibilitybox)